Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 Refer to our complete guide to babysitter pay for help deciding on an appropriate pay rate for your situation.

 This answer doesn't matter so much, as long as it's not something superficial like "the money."
-You'll mostly use this question to get an idea if they have experience with kids.
+You'll mostly use this question to get an idea if they have experience with children.

-Probably pretty standard answers here, like easy-going families with well-behaved kids.
-But you might get some answers about things they don't like as well.
+You will probably get some pretty standard answers here, like easy-going families with well-behaved children.
+You might also get some answers about things they don't like as well.

 In other words, if we call will you actually be able to show up?